What Does “Where is-As is” Mean?

 Property Inspection

-An inspection may reveal property conditions unknown to a seller, or worse, known but undisclosed.
+An inspection may reveal property conditions unknown to a seller or, worse, known but undisclosed.
 Unless a purchaser is an experienced builder or contractor, it’s important to have a property inspection.
 Defects discovered through a property inspection may help with price negotiations.